BugCrush/New_Tab/README.md

 # New-Tab
-Customizable New Tab for personal use
+New Tab for personal use

-This is a personalized and customizable template for a New Tab since most of the new tabs in various browsers are total BS.
+This is a personalized template for a New Tab since most of the new tabs in various browsers are total BS.

 ## Features:
   1. DIGITAL CLOCK                      ✔️